madison-leask/snakemake-workflow_msisensor-pro/README.md

 Detailed information about input data and workflow configuration can also be found in the [`config/README.md`](config/README.md).

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository or its DOI.
+If you use this workflow in a paper, don't forget to give credits to the authors of this workflow and the tools it uses by citing:
+1. The URL of this repository or its DOI.
+2. The papers listed under [References](#references).
+Please also note that the main tool used here, `msisensor-pro`, is only `free for non-commercial use by academic, government, and non-profit/not-for-profit institutionsfree to use by`.
+For details and contact information for commercial licensing, see the [`msisensor-pro` license](https://github.com/xjtu-omics/msisensor-pro?tab=License-1-ov-file#readme).

 ## Deployment options